samldahl/WordleGame/README.md

 ## How to Play

-- Guess the 5-letter word in 5 tries.
+- Guess the 5 letter word in 5 tries.
-- Click the on-screen keyboard to enter your guess.
+- Click the on screen keyboard to enter your guess.
 - Press "Enter" to submit your guess.
 - Green = correct letter and position.
 - Gold = correct letter, wrong position.